kylehyams/portfolio/README.md

 # Portfolio
-Built with Jekyll, Bourbon, Neat, Bitters, Gulp, and Browsersync.
+Built with Jekyll, Sass, Bourbon, Neat, Bitters, Gulp, and Browsersync.
 Forever a work in progress.